-Rick Sternbach established the Cardassian design lineage with his design of the Galor class cruiser that first appeared on Star Trek: The Next Generation‘s season four episode “The Wounded.”
+Rick Sternbach established the Cardassian design lineage with his design of the Galor-class cruiser that first appeared on Star Trek: The Next Generation‘s Season 4 episode “The Wounded.”

 The reptilian appearance of the Cardassian species had already been established.
 Sternbach built on that.
 “We knew the Cardassian makeup involved that sort of little elongated oval on the forehead,” he told Star Trek: The Magazine (October 2001), “so I thought maybe that was an interesting shape to play with.”

 Sternbach recalled in 2010 that the Galor looked like a scorpion in its first iterations, “with a few dorsal tail pods and some forward cannons looking like pincers,” but it felt too contrived.
 “The pods disappeared along with the cannons, but a flat disruptor forked tail thing remained.”
 The green pyramids on the “wings” were designed as small disruptors comparable to phaser strips on Starfleet vessels.

 The ship ended up looking more like an Egyptian ankh, which Sternbach found appropriate given how the Cardassians “were like the pharaohs to the Bajoran slaves,” as he put it in an interview with Forgotten Trek in 2007.

 I’m a big fan of iconic shapes or more correctly shapes that somehow remind you of something without beating you over the head with it.